Caught in the Spokes —

 To reflect whimsicality, I used a blend of exaggeration and implausibility — in abstracted shapes, steep hills, caricatured facial features and emotions.

-I usually start by talking with the client, understanding the project, doing any research relevant to the project and design.
+When I’m initially brought on to any project, I usually start by talking with the client, understanding the project, doing any research relevant to the project and design.
 With Rana, it was especially fun and eye-opening to watch scenes from her film and learn about her filmmaking process.
 I usually let the client send me a general mood board, to better understand their visual style and what they're looking for.

 I then create rough sketches to test ideas for different directions.